ethandpark/Discord-Apex-Bot/README.md

 Simple bot integrating with Discord API and unofficial Apex Legends API to track player stats and provide suggestions.
+WIP.

-WIP Publicly visible API keys are dummy keys for obvious reasons
+Publicly visible API keys are dummy keys for obvious reasons